-You have five ways to find out:
+You have four ways to find out:

-- 1. Check the most recent Drug List we provided electronically. - 2.
-Visit the plan's website (medicare.chpw.org/member-center/member-resources/prescription-drug-coverage).
+- 1. Check the most recent Drug List we provided electronically.
+Customer Service - 2.
+Visit the plan's website (chpw.org/member-center/member-resources/plan-and-coverage/prescription-drug-benefits).
 The Drug List on the website is always the most current. - 3.
 Call Customer Service to find out if a particular drug is on the plan's Drug List or to ask for a copy of the list. - 4.
-Use the plan's "Real-Time Benefit Tool" (medicare.chpw.org/member-center/member-resources/prescription-drug-coverage) or by calling Customer Service).
-With this tool you can search for drugs on the Drug List to see an estimate of what you will pay and if there are alternative drugs on the Drug List that could treat the same condition. - 5.
-Visit the Express Scripts website (express-scripts.com).
+Use the plan's "Real-Time Benefit Tool" (chpw.org/member-center/member-resources/plan-and-coverage/prescription-drug-benefits or by calling Customer Service).
+With this tool you can search for drugs on the Drug List to see an estimate of what you will pay and if there are alternative drugs on the Drug List that could treat the same condition.

+5. Visit the Express Scripts website (express-scripts.com).
 Once you create an account through the site, you will have access to view the Drug List, your claims, and more.